projection-engine/projection-engine/README.md

 ## 2. History

 This engine started as a solo project on my vacation, but it quickly grew to something bigger.
-I was initially inspired by blender and already had some experience with Unreal Engine 4 and Unity, so I decided to invest some time creating my own game engine where I could build my projects on, so, december last year the Projection Engine was born, since then many big features came into existence and many more are coming.
+I was initially inspired by blender and already had some experience with Unreal DevelopmentRenderer 4 and Unity, so I decided to invest some time creating my own game engine where I could build my projects on, so, december last year the Projection DevelopmentRenderer was born, since then many big features came into existence and many more are coming.

 ### 2.1 Internal goals
 - Learn more about UI/UX